 By January 2021, the departmental webmaster had added several additions to their website based on my content design suggestions.

 Be curious, always ask questions, and be open to change/new ideas.

-Prior to developing this content, I was not too familiar with how the graduate program or the administrative staff operated within the Computer Science department.
-Communicating and talking with essential staff and faculty about the graduate program helped me come up with better ideas for content and components that staff could then easily add to the website.
+Before developing this content, I was not too familiar with how the graduate program or the administrative staff operated within the Computer Science department.
+Communicating and talking with essential staff and faculty about the graduate program not just let me get quickly familiarized within that domain; it also helped me come up with better ideas for content and components that staff could then easily add to the website.

 Leveraging design guidelines and accessibility is KEY to success.

 As part of crafting content for the Graduate department, I had to learn both the design styles and accessibility guidelines that WWU abides by.
 Since all the university’s webpages adhere to WCAG 2.0 principles, I had to make sure that when designing my prototypes that I was making the interactions and user flow as smooth as possible when leveraging design patterns.
 This not only improved my ability to think about digital accessibility for all users, but it also made streamlining the design to implementation much easier when I handed off my prototypes to the departmental webmaster.